-Link to the user profile (4)
+4. Link to the engineer profile

-The link to the user profile shows the name of the currently logged in user (here: Susan ServiceDesk).
-Click the name to open the user profile page, where you can adjust personal settings and set up representations.
+The link to the engineer profile shows the name of the currently logged in engineer (here: Susan ServiceDesk).
+Click the name to open the engineer profile page, where you can adjust personal settings and set up representations.

-Please see The User Profile for further information.
+Please see The Engineer Profile for further information.